 - Active participation in a project designed to illustrate the importance of tolerance, respect for other cultures and the rule of law, we help to strengthen modern British society; and

-- Opportunities for pupils to participate in high-profile national and regional memorial events.
+- Opportunities for pupils to participate in high-profile national and regional memorial community action.

 Sign up your 22 players, our next generation, to stand alongside us in uniting against hatred.
 Help them to remember Srebrenica through football and make ‘Never Again’ a reality.